dsfsi/dsfsi-project-starter/Model_Card.md

 # Model Card For [Model Name]

-_This documentation is aimed to help communicate key information about a machine learning model_
+_This documentation is aimed to help communicate key information about a machine learning model.
+This model card has been borrowed and adapted from [Annotated Hugging Face Model Card](https://huggingface.co/docs/hub/model-card-annotated).
+A model card can also be generated through [huggingface_hub library](https://huggingface.co/docs/huggingface_hub/guides/model-cards) which is a python interface._

 Last updated : August 2023.

-_This model card is adapted from [Annotated Hugging Face Model Card](https://huggingface.co/docs/hub/model-card-annotated).
-A model card can also be generated through [huggingface_hub library](https://huggingface.co/docs/huggingface_hub/guides/model-cards) which is a python interface._

 Provide a short summary of model.